robotix/2020.robotix.in/_events/crescendo.md

 * Base score: 500

-* Successfully rotating out the obstacle from the path of white ball: 100 (RO)

 * Successfully initiating the white ball on its path: 200 (WB)

 * Taking the yellow block to the seesaw: 100 (SS)

-* Successfully switch the position red block from one end to other of the podium: 200 (Q)
+* Successfully switch the position red block from one end to other of the podium: 300 (Q)

 * Time bonus: number of seconds left(t’) * 3